 SCOTT, GRAHAM W.S.

-Graham Scott, C.M., Q.C. was born in Halifax, NS.
+Graham W. S. Scott, C.M., Q.C. was born in Halifax, NS.
 He is the Partner Emeritus at McMillan LLP and President of Graham Scott Strategies Inc. He was Executive Assistant to the Leader of the Opposition for Canada, The Rt.
 Honourable Robert L. Stanfield, from 1970-76.
 In the province of Ontario, he has held the positions of Executive Coordinator, Planning & Operations, Ministry of the Attorney General (1976-77); Assistant Deputy Attorney General, Courts Administration and Inspector of Legal Offices (1977-79); Associate Secretary of the Cabinet (1979); Deputy Minister of the Environment (1979-81) and Deputy Minister of Health (1981-84).
 He has advised the governments of Ontario and Nova Scotia on health and is a leader in the field of accountability, governance and amalgamations in the health sector.
-Graham serves as Chair of the Canada Health Infoway, Chair of AllerGen NCE Inc and a Vice Chair of the Institute for Research in Public Policy (IRPP).
-He is also a member of the Sanofi Pasteur Advisory board, a Director of the Ontario Institute of Research in Cancer and the Association of Faculties of Medicine of Canada.
+Graham currently serves as Chair of the Institute for Research in Public Policy (IRPP).
+He is also a board member of the Association of Faculties of Medicine of Canada, LDIC Inc. and Rothesay Netherwood School.
+He is a past chair of Canada Health Infoway, Allergen NCE and The Canadian Institute for Health Information.
 Graham was appointed to the Order of Canada as a Member in 2005.
 He is married to Gail and they have two daughters.